Shih Tzu vs Shikoku: Complete Comparison (2026)

 Health and Lifespan Comparison

 Shih Tzu has a typical lifespan of 10-18 years, while Shikoku lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Shih Tzu is predisposed to Brachycephalic Concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Shikoku faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Shikoku faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Shih Tzu has 3 documented predispositions compared to 2 for Shikoku, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health